-Child behaviour problems are common and not necessarily a sign that a child will go on to develop more serious behavioural problems.
-However, any problems are best addressed as early as possible to establish appropriate patterns of behaving and relating to others.
+Child behaviour problems are very common and not necessarily a sign that a child will go on to develop more serious behavioural problems in the future.
+That said, it is always best to tackle any behavioural issue as early as possible so that your child can learn appropriate ways of behaving and relating to others.

-Here are some common behavioural problems in children reported by parents that our clinical psychologists are able to provide treatment and help for:
+Here are some common behavioural problems that our clinical psychologists are able to provide treatment for:

 - Disobeying instructions